Aystub/anime-today/README.md

 This is a simple web-app built using the [AniList API](http://anilist-api.readthedocs.io/en/latest/) for displaying the shows currently airing today and tomorrow.
 Can be seen live [here](http://anime-today.com)

 ## Setup
-This was built using just vanilla JS (& JQuery ;D), CSS, and HTML.
+This was built using just vanilla JS (& JQuery), CSS, and HTML.
 Nothing fancy.
 Only thing to note is needing to edit the methods in `auth.js` You need a Client Id and Secret from AniList, this app only requires Client Credientials though see [AniList - Client Credentials](http://anilist-api.readthedocs.io/en/latest/authentication.html#grant-client-credentials) for more info.
 An example `auth.js` would be:

 ```
 function getId() {